 The Berlin Chamber of Physicians is the professional representative body for all of Berlin’s approximately 34,000 doctors.
 It has the status of a public corporation (KdöR).
 It carries out state tasks in self-administration.
 The framework for the activities of the chamber is defined by the Berlin Medical Professions Chamber Act; the supervisory authority is the Senate Department for Science, Health, Care and Equality.

-The inclusion and access measures of this year’s congress are in partnership with Handicap International e.V.
+The inclusion and access measures are in partnership with Handicap International e.V.

 Handicap International / Humanity & Inclusion (HI) is a non-profit organisation for humanitarian action and development assistance, active in over 60 countries around the world.
 We strive at improving the situation of persons with disabilities in a sustainable way and support those in need of specific protection.